Sweet Life (Paul Davis song)

 "Sweet Life" is a song written, composed, and recorded by American singer-songwriter Paul Davis.
-It was the third single he released from his 1977 album Singer of Songs: Teller of Tales, and his fourth-highest peaking pop hit, peaking at #17 on the Billboard chart in late 1978.
+It was the third single he released from his 1977 album Singer of Songs: Teller of Tales, and his fourth-highest peaking pop hit, peaking at #17 on the Billboard chart on the week of December 16, 1978.
 On the Cash Box chart, the song spent three weeks at #15.
 The song also reached #15 in Canada.

 "Sweet Life" spent five months on the U.S. charts, longer than any of Davis' other singles except "I Go Crazy."